q0jt/line-sbc/README.md

 # line-sbc
 LINE-SBC is an implementation based on the reverse engineering of the Secure Backup Client.
+It consists of client-side encryption (CSE) and the OPAQUE protocol base.
 go1.24.0 or later is required

 [![Go Reference](https://pkg.go.dev/badge/github.com/q0jt/line-sbc.svg)](https://pkg.go.dev/github.com/q0jt/line-sbc)